CTE Business Management

 Description: Develop beginning to intermediate skills using computer office applications.
 Basic features of word processing, spreadsheet, and presentation software are covered.
 Hands-on activities will focus on creating simple, integrated documents for business, personal and academic purposes.
 Typing skills are advised.
 Microsoft Certification is available at end of the course.

-DE Business Management (Concentrator B)
+DE Business Management

 Grades: 10-12